normanj9/recipes/docs/recipes/jeera-pulao.md

 Pull 2 tbsp of water into a small bowl, add the saffron threads, and steep for 10 minutes.
 Pour the remaining water into the pot along with the Better Than Bouillon paste, gelatin ice cubes, and a stir to dissolve.
 Bring to a boil, then reduce heat to the lowest setting.
 Drizzle the saffron liquid over the top without stirring it in.
 Cover tightly with a lid (use foil under the lid if it's not snug) and cook for 12 minutes undisturbed.

 ### 6. Steam and Rest
 Turn off the heat and let the pot sit covered for 10 minutes.
-Do
+Do not lift the lid.

+### 7. Serve
+Uncover, add the garam masala, and fluff gently with a fork.
+Taste for salt.
+Plate and top with the reserved crispy onion.